dellermann/i18n-asset-pipeline/README.md

  2.x                        | Grails 3.x

-## Breaking update information 2.0.1
+## Breaking update information 2.1.0
-* Removed @import option, replaced with default i18n messages inheritance (i.e. all keys from messages.i18n are merged with the localized version messages_nl.properties)
+* Removed @import option, replaced with default i18n messages inheritance (i.e. all keys from messages.i18n are merged with the localized version messages_nl.i18n)
 * Added support for loading messages.properties from plugins, *Note:* Changes to the messages properties files are not hot reloaded.
 You need to update the i18n file for this to happen.